softwaresaved/rse-repo-analysis/README.md

 ### Contextual Metadata

-To contextualise the result, we should try and record information about the initial publication.
-This can then be used to find the publication on CrossRef etc. and collect further information such as:
+To contextualise the result, we record information about the initial publication (title, author, ...).
+This could later be used to find the publication on CrossRef etc. and collect further information such as:

 - affiliation
 - mention of developers to the software as authors of the publication